Vol. II / No. 10 Recovery Roofer Ottawa · April 2026

 Here's what was actually available — most of it just by asking:

 I didn't have to pay rent.
 Food was covered.
-Medication was covered.
+Medication was covered — the kind of basic stability that Housing First tries to create but rarely completes.
 It was the first time in my adult life I saved more than a few thousand dollars.
 The first time I ever learned how to invest — TFSAs, equities, crypto.
 I fixed my credit.
 When I had questions, I got pointed in the right direction.

 You're essentially being paid to build your future during that window.
 And most people refuse it on principle.